 Tell us a little bit about you.

-I started investing passively about a year ago.
-I’m a physician, I work in the oncology space and I’ve always had an interest in commercial real estate.
+I started investing passively about a year ago, I'm a physician, and work in the oncology space.
+I've always had an interest in commercial real estate.
 I had a few family members who had purchased small shopping centers so I had some familiarity, at least on the property management side.
-I started learning about commercial real estate, the various asset classes and passive investing probably about a year ago.
+I started learning about commercial real estate, and the various asset classes and passive investing probably about a year ago.
 I became a consumer of real estate knowledge and in my spare time while I was cooking, commuting, traveling, I started listening to commercial real estate podcasts, including your podcast.
 I started reading several books, a few fantastic books that I recommend are: The Hands-Off Investor by Brian Burke and Passive Investing Made Simple by Anthony Vicino and Dan Krueger.
 They give great overviews of real estate and passive investing.

 Why should a busy professional invest in real estate in general?
 What is a syndication?

 Another point that everyone always emphasizes about real estate is that it has major tax benefits.
-I am by no means a tax professional, I work in oncology but in broad strokes, there are several tax advantages, such as writing off the depreciation, which is the wear and tear of a building and it’s over a specified period of time.
-So, it’s possible to receive positive cash flow even if you have a tax loss.
+I am by no means a tax professional, I work in oncology but in broad strokes, there are several tax advantages, such as writing off the depreciation, which is the wear and tear of a building and it's over a specified period of time.
+So, it's possible to receive positive cash flow even if you have a tax loss.
 Another benefit in terms of investing in real estate is that it can actually just become a new skill, just like anything else.
-I’m a firm believer in what really sets apart successful people is a growth mindset and the ability to master new skills over time and expand your knowledge.
-So, I think Adam Grant, he’s an organizational psychologist that I follow, he said that the highest form of self-confidence is believing in your ability to learn.
+I'm a firm believer in what really sets apart successful people is a growth mindset and the ability to master new skills over time and expand your knowledge.
+Adam Grant, an organizational psychologist, said that the highest form of self-confidence is believing in your ability to learn.
 Learning about real estate has been an exciting journey and it also has helped elucidate various economic factors which helps you keep yourself updated on the latest trends in the overall economy.

 Why did you start to learn about real estate investing versus other forms of investing?